 Click Options on the screen below the password fields to protect the document content.
 Then select Open file read-only.

 This will allow the reader only to view the file content and not make changes.
-If the user wants to make changes, he/she will be prompted again to provide a password to edit the document.
+If the user wants to make changes, they will be prompted again to provide a password to edit the document.

 When a content-protected document is opened, it opens in read-only mode with an edit button at the top.